srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

+- Added methods for explizitly rendering `Ui.renderMenu()`, `Scenes.renderSceneTransition()`,
+  `Graphics renderSplitscreenBorders()` so drawing order of these subsystems can be customized
-- Added new entity systems to render menus scene transistions and split screen borders to drawing order of these subsystems customizable
+- Added new entity systems to automate rendering of menus, scene transistions and split screen borders
 - Added option to draw split screens without borders.

 ### 🪛 Bug Fixes